ry12300/BestPractices/README.md

 --------------------------------
 **TASKS**
 - Create the application based off the above criteria.
+Ensure to follow SOLID and OOP principles in your design.

-- Test application - I.e. simulate the creation of an order and pricing calculations.

-- Ensure that the total order price (products + shipping) is as expected.
+- Write unit tests to simulate the creation of an order and pricing calculations.
+Ensure that the total order price (products + shipping) is as expected.